angular/angular/aio/content/guide/ngmodule-faq.md

 your `SearchModule`.
 It would contain all of the components, routing, and templates that would make up the search functionality.

-For more information, see [Feature Modules](guide/feature-modules) and [Module Types](guide/module-types)
+For more information, see [Creating a new NgModule](guide/feature-modules) and [Module Types](guide/module-types)